 Upon successful completion of this course, the student should be able to explain and apply the principles of design in visual merchandising.
-In addition, the student should be able to identify and explain the use of mannequins and other forms, display fixtures and lighting systems; apply color theory; and present merchandise effectively in visual displays.
-The student should also be able to demonstrate the use of appropriate types of displays for in-store promotions.
-This course is required for the Fashion Merchandising program.
+In addition, the student should be able to identify and explain the use of mannequins and other forms, display fixtures and lighting systems, apply color theory, and present merchandise effectively in visual displays.
+The student should also demonstrate the use of appropriate types of displays for in-store promotions.
 3 hrs. lecture/wk.